santhosh3/Technical-Communication/Energy_Management.md

 ## Q7.
 What are some steps you can take to exercise more?

-- It is not required to take a membership in the GYM to do exercise or need to be a pro athlete to do exercise.
+- Punchuality is the matter for this because if you are strong enough with other your brain automatically accept the changes exercise comes into picture on this activity makes us more stronger both mentally and physically.
 It only takes some effort and willingness to do so.
 You can simply add some physical activities like jogging an extra mile, spot jumping, hand movements, and some aerobic exercises to pump your heart up a little.